 For expats in Sydney without their own car, it might occasionally be necessary to use taxis, but it is an expensive option.

 Driving in Sydney

 Because of Sydney’s extensive public transport network, most expats manage to get around without the use of a private car.
-Even those that do have their own vehicle avoid Sydney’s city centre area during peak hours.
+Even those that do have their own vehicle avoid Sydney’s city centre area during peak hours due to heavy traffic and expensive parking.
 For expats with children, those living further out in the suburbs or those that envisage travelling through Australia for vacations or weekend trips, a private car can be useful.

-Expats staying for longer than three months and planning on driving in Sydney should apply for a New South Wales driver’s licence.
-Depending on nationality, and in some cases age, some expats may be exempt from tests and can simply exchange their foreign licence for a local licence.
-Others will have to take a knowledge test and driver's test to be granted a local licence.
+Expats can drive on their foreign licence for up to three months, as long as it's in English.
+Those with a non-English licence will need an International Drivers Permit (IDP) to do so.
+To continue driving after three months, expats will need to apply for a New South Wales driver’s licence.
+Depending on nationality, some expats may be exempt from tests and can simply exchange their foreign licence for a local licence.
+Others will have to take written and practical tests to be granted a local licence.